-The merchant and their bank: The merchants are the ones that have to find the best credit card processing for merchant account companies.
+The merchant and their bank: The merchants are the ones that have to find the right credit card processing solutions.
 A merchant can be a small business, a medium-sized enterprise, or a large company.
 As long as they’ve got something to sell and they have customers, they’re merchants.
 The merchant company doesn’t process any payment info on its own — the bank does that.
 Merchants have their own banks that hold account information and can withdraw and deposit funds as needed.
 When a consumer uses their card to pay for something, that money is wired to the merchant’s bank.

 With the rise of fintech, a lot of merchants have been pulling away from banks and opting to work with ISOs instead.

 The credit card processing company: You need a processing company if you want payments to go through.
-That’s why we’re making this list in the first place — you can’t run a company without choosing the best credit card processing for your small business.
+That’s why we’re making this list in the first place — you can’t run a company without choosing the right payment processor for your small business.
 Processors are basically the middleman between the merchant and the cardholder’s bank, and they take a fee for the service they provide.
 They make sure that all of the information being sent through electronic channels is completely secure, and that all of the parties get the data they need to process a payment in full.
-To act as a facilitator, a credit card processing company charges either a set fee, or a percentage of the transaction.
+To act as a facilitator, a credit card processor charges either a set fee, or a percentage of the transaction.

 The card network: Credit card networks and associations work with the processing companies to transport and analyze the data and take it from the consumer’s card to the merchant and the cardholder’s bank.
 This is especially important with credit card processing companies for large sales volumes because of their numerous daily transactions.
 Card networks set assessment fees and interchange fees.
 Interchange fees are the costliest part of card processing, and they are passed onto the bank that issued the credit card.
 Credit card networks collect assessment fees.

 The main role of a bank is to check whether the customer has enough funds in their account, whether they’ve reached their credit limit, and whether it’s really them using the card.
 The dimensions of a credit card make it vulnerable to theft, which is why each bank has security systems and ID verification put into place.
-The best small business credit card processing companies will also have their own security systems put into place.
+Leading small business credit card processors will also have their own security systems put into place.

-We conducted credit card processing comparisons to help you out in this endeavour.
-Check out all the fees and added features that you can expect from each company, analyze your own business needs, and you’ll find the best way to accept credit cards for small business, mid-sized enterprise, or a large corporation.
+We conducted credit card processing comparisons to help you out in this endeavor.
+Check out all the fees and added features that you can expect from each company, analyze your own business needs, and you’ll find the most suitable way to accept credit cards for your small business, mid-sized enterprise, or a large corporation.
 When you compare credit card processing companies, you can contact their representatives and ask for more details.

-Square and Helcim offer some of the best rates, but you can also negotiate very affordable fees with TSYS Merchant Solutions, especially if you’re a high-volume business.
+Square and Helcim offer good rates, but you can also negotiate very affordable fees with TSYS Merchant Solutions, especially if you’re a high-volume business.